 There are numerous studies investigating memory performance, such as working memory and shortterm memory, in children with SSD.22-26 Accordingly, these studies reveal a significant decline in memory skills among children with SSD.
-The present study similarly obtained meaningful differences in visualwritten memory task between children with and without SSD.
-This finding indicates that children with speech sound disorders may face challenges in memory sub-domains, such as verbal memory, auditory memory, or visual memory.
-The absence of significant differences in auditory-verbal and auditory-written memory tests may be attributed to the children having normal hearing abilities.
-In conclusion, it is anticipated that children with SSD encounter difficulties in sustaining and organizing information during the speech process.
+This study similarly obtained meaningful differences in the visual-written memory task between children with and without SSD.
+This finding indicates that children with speech sound disorders may face challenges in memory subdomains, such as verbal memory, auditory memory, or visual memory.
+The absence of significant differences in the auditory-verbal and auditory-written memory tests may be attributed to the children having normal hearing abilities.
+In conclusion, it is anticipated that children with SSD will encounter difficulties in sustaining and organizing information during the speech process.